Naturally Daily

 READ ALSO: 8 Banana Oil Benefits for Skin & Hair: How Effective?

 The oleic acid in safflower oil is quite good for your hair and scalp.
 It can strengthen the follicles, increase the circulation on the scalp, and stimulate hair growth.
+Both oral consumption and using them in cosmetics can help you get healthy and shiny hair.

 Safflower Oil: Is There Any Side Effect?

-Safflower oil is generally safe and considered as one of the healthiest choices as cooking oil.
-But, most people allergic to ragweed.
+Safflower oil is generally safe and considered one of the healthiest choices as cooking oil.
+But, most people are allergic to ragweed.
 Since safflower and ragweed are from the same family, you should avoid both if you’re allergic to any one of them.

 Besides, This oil can sometimes lead to extremely low pressure.
 If you have hypotension, you must avoid it.